'Läuft' Definition

 verb

 The verb 'läuft' is a conjugated form of 'laufen,' which means 'to run' in German.
-It is commonly used to describe the action of running or moving quickly on foot.
+It is commonly used to describe the action of running or moving swiftly.

 German Challenges